r4d4m4n71s/cicd_tools/doc/cicd_tools_architecture_plan.md

 - **Questionary**: For interactive command prompts
 - **Copier**: For template-based project creation and updates
 - **PyYAML**: For configuration handling
-- **Click**: For CLI interface (optional, can use argparse)
+- **Click**: For CLI interface
+- **Rich**: For enhanced terminal formatting and progress bars
+- **Logging**: For flexible logging capabilities

 ### 7.2 Error Handling

-- Comprehensive error handling with descriptive messages
+- Comprehensive try/except blocks with descriptive messages
 - Graceful failure modes with recovery options
 - Proper logging at appropriate levels